arschmitz/tb-tools/README.md

 ```
 ### land
 ---
-updates to the latest C-C and M-C then Interactivly land patches, updating the commit messages to remove group reviewers.
+checks for rust updates, updates to the latest C-C and M-C, pulls bugs from bugzilla with keyword `checkin-needed-tb` and Interactivly land patches, allowing to view the bug or patch, then updates the commit messages to remove group reviewers.
 Finally confirms the stack and pushes or reverts and cleans up.
 ```bash
 tb land
 ```